Small Business Multiplier and valuing a business

 Rogerson Business Services For Business Valuation Service

 When determining the value of a small business in California, it is crucial to seek professional advice.
-A business valuation expert can offer a more thorough analysis, considering the company’s unique assets and current economic conditions.
+A business valuation expert can provide a more comprehensive analysis, taking into account the company’s unique assets and current economic conditions.
 By considering all the factors and consulting an expert, retiring small business owners can make the most well-informed decision.

-As you consider your options for retirement, it’s crucial to not only determine the value of your business but also consider the different options available to you such as selling the business, transferring it to a family member, or sadly the last undesirable option is closing it.
+As you consider your options for retirement, it’s crucial not only to determine the value of your business but also to consider the different options available to you, such as selling the business, transferring it to a family member, or, sadly, the last undesirable option: closing it.

 By considering all the factors, you can make the most informed decision for your business and your future.

-Let’s say you are now considering exiting your small business ownership, to understand this better, we recommend engaging the help of a certified broker with a professional team of advisors in California.
+Let’s say you are now considering exiting your small business ownership.
+To gain a better understanding, we recommend consulting with a certified broker and their professional team of advisors in California.

 In brief, let’s dive in with some essential starting points to get you ready.